The Money Pit Home Improvement Podcast

 • Summary

 • Does your home ever feel like “a Money Pit?”
 It doesn’t have to be that way!
-We’re Tom Kraeutler and Leslie Segrete, hosts of The Money Pit Podcast.
-For us, a money pit is not a disaster – it’s a home you love!
-Whether you’re dealing with a repair or dreaming about a reno, consider us your coach, helper or home improvement therapist for all things remodeling, decor or fix up!
-From bathrooms to basements, demolition to décor and gardening to garages, we share non-biased expertise to help you tackle your to-do’s with confidence.
-Taking care of a home can be a combination of love, pride and heart-stopping fear - but we promise to help you plan, save you money and spare you from snafus.
-Join us for new episodes every Monday and Thursday, just in time to plan your next home improvement adventure!
+As host of The Money Pit Podcast, a money pit is not a disaster – it’s a home you love!
+Whether you’re dealing with a repair or dreaming about a reno, consider me your coach, helper or home improvement therapist for all things remodeling, decor or fix up!
+From bathrooms to basements, demolition to décor and gardening to garages, I'll share non-biased expertise to help you tackle your to-do’s with confidence.
+Taking care of a home can be a combination of love, pride and heart-stopping fear - but I promise to help you plan, save you money and spare you from snafus.
+Join me for new episodes every Monday and Thursday, just in time to plan your next home improvement adventure!

 Show More Show Less